BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 #### ANL_REFERENCE.ac2
 *	is a template for Anlagenbuchhaltung with headers and groupings corresponding to EÜR/ DATEV systematics

-#### Changes since December

-* Revised the proposed selection of accounts and updated it to the 2019 DATEV account plan
-* Revised groupings and headers so that they correspond to the DATEV Kontenplan and Steuerberater EÜR reports
-* Standard DATEV Automatic accounts are marked in row “DATEV Autom.”
-* Added the view “Nutzer” to do the customizations in the files.
-In Anlagenbuchhaltung I additionally renamed some of the rows to adapt them to Steuerberater/ DATEV terminology
-* Added a template “Formatierter Bericht nach Gruppen” for a DATEV/ Steuerberater compatible EÜR report printout
-* Generated a template for Anlagenbuchhaltung that corresponds to the data structure proposed in the DATEV/ ELSTER EÜR Anlagenspiegel

-Therefore, I use a simplified VAT table (as compared to the current standard templates) that does not list ELSTER Kennzahlen.
-The VAT table lists all possible UST and VST accounts with account numbers for automatic VAT bookings in Banana.
-Where appropriate, they relate to 1-digit DATEV tax code.

 ### Considerations concerning DATEV tax codes (BU-Schlüssel) for automatic accounts: 1- or more digits